A REFLECTION FROM REV SUE SHERIFF

 Act justly, love mercy, walk humbly with God

-+ Our regular Sunday and Wednesday 10am services take place in church
++ Our regular 10am Sunday services take place in the Church Hall

 http://bit.ly/Stoswaldsyoutube (click on ‘Live’)

-+ Large-print hymn books are available – just ask one of the sidespeople when you go into church
++ Large-print hymn books are available – just ask one of the sidespeople when you go into the hall

-+ Toilets in the church hall round the back of the church including accessible toilet
++ Toilets in the church hall to the right of the entrance hall plus an accessible toilet

 + Fair Trade Stall in the church hall usually on the 4th Sunday in the month